scyllagroup/UmbracoFlare/README.md

 ###Content Published Event
 Everytime content is published, UmbracoFlare will check to see if UmbracoFlare is on (in the config section).
 If UmbracoFlare is on, we will check for the property with the alias of "cloudflareDisabledOnPublish", if this property does NOT exist, it will be treated as if the checkbox is not checked, and the cache will be purged.
 If this property exists, and is checked, we will ignore this piece of content and will NOT purge cloudflare for this piece of content.
-The scheme used to generate the url for the piece of content is `umbraco.lobrary.NiceUrlWithDomain(content.ID))`.
+The scheme used to generate the url for the piece of content is `umbraco.library.NiceUrlWithDomain(content.ID))`.
 [The relevant code to the Content Published event can be found here.](../master/UmbracoFlare/App_Start/SetCloudflareHooks.cs)

 ###Media Saved
 Everytime media is saved, UmbracoFlare will check to see if UmbracoFlare is on (in the config section).